 Common Mistake #2: Clenching Glutes

 A light squeeze in your glute muscles is helpful to keep your legs engaged in this pose.
-However, over-tightening the buttocks with can actually cause unnecessary tension on your lower back.
+However, over-tightening the buttocks can cause unnecessary tension in your lower back.

 Common Mistake #3: Locking Elbows

 Cobra Pose should always be performed with a bend in the elbows.
 Unlike Upward Dog, this posture requires that your arms stay bent so you don’t “crunch” into your neck or lower back.
 If you lock out your elbows, it could overextend your joints while forcing too harsh of a back curve.